Creatiwity/witycms-doc/custom_template.md

 ### Conatct

-You need to creat in
+You need to create a new folder :
+1. "template_name"
+2.

 ### News